0

 • 1

 \$\begingroup\$ Ok, what you need is the control-to-output transfer function of this full-bridge converter.
 You can extract it from your prototype but I doubt you are equipped with a frequency-response analyzer (FRA).
 The best is to run a simulation using one my free templates.
 You will have to make a simplified model of the internal modulator in the TL494 then run an ac analysis.
-Once you have the transfer function, you can think of a compensation strategy. \$\endgroup\$ Feb 24 at 9:10
+Once you have the transfer function, you can think of a compensation strategy. \$\endgroup\$ Commented Feb 24, 2023 at 9:10

 1 Answer 1